EpicPlayerA10/OptimizationUtils/README.md

 - Paper 1.21+ (older versions may not work.
 Pull requests are appreciated!)
 - Java 21+

+## Downloads
+You can download the plugin from a [Releases](https://github.com/EpicPlayerA10/OptimizationUtils/releases/latest) tab by clicking on a `OptimizationUtils-x.x.x.jar`

 ## Commands

 Base command: `/optimizationutils` (aliases: `/ou`, `/opt`)